Check out the Boneyard where children can become amateur paleontologists while blowing off steam at this elaborate playground.

 Top 5 Tips for The Boneyard

-- The Boneyard’s setup is convoluted, so make sure to watch your children closely.
+- Make sure to watch your children closely in the busy atmosphere of the playground.
 There is only one exit to the playground, and it is well staffed with Cast Members.

 - If you are on a tight schedule, set a time limit for The Boneyard.
 Play is unlimited, and you may be here for a while with the children enjoying themselves.